 Moldova has made considerable progress in reforming its business environment during the past several years, as indicated by its ranking as the world’s second-leading reformer in the World Bank’s 2012 Doing Business report.
-But much work remains to complete the country’s economic transition.
-Central to BRITE’s approach is prioritizing reforms identified by the private sector as impediments to doing business in Moldova.
-In this way, the project addresses demand for reforms, while building the government’s capacity to supply it.
+But to complete the country’s economic transition, BRITE’s approach prioritized reforms identified by the private sector as impediments to doing business in Moldova.
+In this way, the project addressed demand for reforms, while building the government’s capacity to supply it.

 - Improving tax administration to reduce the administrative burden of paying taxes, in terms of time and costs to file, while increasing revenue collection